Zhentao-Liu/VPAL/README.md

 Thanks for all these inspiring work.

 # Citation
-If you think our work and repo are intererting, you may cite our paper.
+If you think our work and repo are interesting, you may cite our paper.

       @ARTICLE{VPAL,
       title={3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning},